rafaelmoraes003/inventory-report/README.md

 ###

 Clone the application using the `git clone` command.
-After that, enter the project folder using the command `cd-inventory-report`.
+After that, enter the project folder using the command `cd inventory-report`.

 ###